Skip to main content

 8-Button Control Panel

-A physical panel mounted in your vehicle for one-touch control of your most-used lights and accessories.
-Each button is backlit and programmable.
+Tap.
+Toggle.
+Done.
+Eight backlit, programmable buttons mounted in your vehicle for one-touch control.
+Short press, long press—each button sends commands to Torrent over CAN bus.
 Works alongside the app for hands-free control when you're in the vehicle.

 C++

-A small onboard computer that ties everything together.
-It runs your dashboard in any web browser, stores offline maps for navigation without cell service, and coordinates all the modules.
-It creates its own WiFi network and works even in the most remote locations.
+Where everything flows from.
+The central hub that ties all modules together.
+Runs your dashboard in any web browser, stores offline maps for navigation without cell service, and bridges CAN bus to MQTT.
+Paired with a compact router, it serves everything over WiFi—even in the most remote locations.

 In-Vehicle Displays